jimmyli97/human-essentials-wiki/Application-Overview.md

  - tracking incoming, outgoing, and retained inventory in a robust manner
  - providing reports and status of the inventory to the diaperbanks
  - facilitating their reporting needs (to both the NBDN as well as any Grantors and community partners)
- - providing fulfillment for incoming requests from community partners (via PartnerBase, see Appendix)
+ - providing fulfillment for incoming requests from community partners

 Things that are out of scope include:
  - Directly tracking data of families, children, and recipients of sanitary supplies